linked-db/linked-ql/README.md

 _✨ Now, that's a "goodbye" to dozens of migration files and their formalities!
 (You may want to see how that brings us to [true "Schema as Code" in practice](#test-heading).)_

-🐣 *And that's a wrap on Linked QL!*
+🐣 *And that's a wrap on Linked QL!
+(If you're finding this helpful, don't forget to leave us a star.)*

 ## DOCS